ConCov/pygame_pokemon_battler/README.md

 # Pygame Pokemon Battler

-## What is this used for?
+## About

 Used for the Middle School Coding Club.

-## What is each file?
+The students decided on creating a Pokémon game.

+The final game is the `pokémon_final.py` file.

+## File Directory

 `Demos/demo_pygame_screen.py` - A demonstration of what we'll have them be able to create themselves before starting the project.